Introduction to Python

 8.1.
 Create an iterator object

-To create an object/class as an iterator, the __iter__()
+To create an object/class as an iterator, you need to implement the methods __iter__()

 and __next__()